The content of this page is intended for healthcare professionals only.

 It may feel reassuring to know that BPE does not develop into prostate cancer.
 Hopefully a more serious diagnosis can be ruled out after an examination.

-What is an enlarged prostate?
+What is an Enlarged Prostate?

 When the prostate becomes enlarged, it puts pressure on the bladder and the urethra.
-And if the outlet is obstructed you may find it difficult to start to urinate, feel a frequent need to go to the toilet and have incomplete bladder emptying, with increased risk of urinary tract infection.
+And if the outlet is obstructed you may find it difficult to start to urinate, feel a frequent need to go to the toilet, and have incomplete bladder emptying, with an increased risk of urinary tract infection.

 Why this happens is not completely known, but the balance of hormones in your body changes as you get older, and this may cause your prostate gland to grow.
-The more severe the symptoms are, the higher the risk of negative impact on your overall well-being.
+The more severe the symptoms are, the higher the risk of a negative impact on your overall well-being.
 If the obstruction makes it extremely difficult to urinate – and if left untreated – it can cause serious and permanent damage to the bladder or kidneys.

 Image description: A: Normal Prostate B: Enlarged Prostate 1.
 Bladder 2.
 Normal prostate 3.
 Normal urethra 4.
 Enlarged prostate 5.
 Compressed urethra

-Intermittent Catheterization (IC) mimics nature’s way
+Intermittent Catheterization (IC) Mimics Nature’s Way

 If your bladder is holding you back, IC is the second-best way to urinate, as it mimics the natural course of events.
 IC is an easy technique to learn, and it can be practiced everywhere.
 You use a disposable catheter, and it only takes a few minutes.
 It helps you to completely empty your bladder and puts you in control of your own well-being.